 a) Inorganic Pigments or Oxides:

-Lighter colors not only reflect more light they also tend to absorb less heat and UV radiation.
+Light shades not only reflect more light, but they also tend to absorb less heat and UV radiation.
 This means that using lighter colors will help the paint last longer.

-You should wash the paint annually and repaint it within a certain time period based on the longevity of the paint.
+You should wash the paint annually and repaint it within a specific time period based on the longevity of the paint.

-It is better to cover old paint that is still good rather than scraping away paint that is damaged by UV rays and chalking before you need to repaint.
+It is better to cover old paint that is still good rather than scraping away the paint damaged (by UV rays and chalking) before you need to repaint.

 Share the post "Painted Walls Look Chalky and Powdery – How to Fix?"